dailyedit/spatgen/README.md

 parser.parse_str(str(patterns))
 ```

-This will produce a dict with the keys `definitions` and `sections`.

-`definitions` is a dict where each key is a defined name (in this case: `name`
-and `anchors`) and each value is the corresponding value.

-`sections` is a dict where each key is a section name (in this case just one - `match`) and each value is a list of
-patterns that can be passed directly to spaCy's Matcher.
+This will produce a `Sections` object which contains a list of patterns (suitable for `Matcher`) for each heading found in the input.
+It also has a `get_meta` method which allows you to retrieve extra information about the pattern such as its line number and the raw source that led to its creation.

 ## Syntax